Expecting to raise $50 for Afghans, spouse ultimately contributes $8K

 |0

-This work, Expecting to raise $50 for Afghans, spouse ultimately contributes $8K [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Expecting to raise $50 for Afghans, spouse ultimately contributes $8K, by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s note: The Fort Lee RSO has stopped taking donations for the Afghan evacuees.
-Those wanting to contribute to resettlement programs can do so through these and other support agencies: Church World Service; Ethiopian Community Development Council; Episcopal Migration Ministries; Hebrew Immigrant Aid Society; International Rescue Committee; US Committee for Refugees and Immigrants; Lutheran Immigration and Refugee Services; and United States Conference of Catholic Bishops.